Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Upper Bound of 1.5 for Equal-Length Periods

-In the minimum above, we may restrict computation of $\adjustedcost(t)$ to $t$'s and $u$'s that are ends of demand periods.
-Hence, the actual values of function $\adjustedcost(\cdot)$ can be computed by dynamic programming in polynomial time.
-Finally, the total adjusted cost is equal to~$\adjustedcost(r_{\max})$.
-Once we computed the minimum adjusted cost, recovering the actual orders can be performed by a straightforward extension of the dynamic programming presented above.
+The second term inside the minimum represents the cost of retailers whose sets $\demands_\rho$ do not contain an order.
+The minimum in the definition of $\adjustedcost(t)$ is determined by a $u$ that is the deadline of some demand.
+Restricting attention to $t$'s and $u$'s that are deadlines of the demands, compute the relevant values of function $\adjustedcost(\cdot)$ by dynamic programming in polynomial time.
+Finally, the total adjusted cost is~$\adjustedcost(r_{\max})$.
+The actual orders can be recovered by a standard extension of the dynamic program. \end{proof}